 One of my favorite things at Targhee is the snow capped spruce and fir trees.
 On the snowshoe trail you’ll go through the forests, into a pristine white meadow.

-Our guide JJ showed us how to tell the trees apart, where big cats scratched them, and where a bear family climbed up them.
+Our guide showed us how to tell the trees apart, where big cats scratched them, and where a bear family climbed up them.
 All things we would have missed had we gone on our own.

-Bonus: After your guided snowshoe tour, you have use of the snowshoes for the rest of the day, so grab a chicken sandwich with caramelize onions, BBQ, avocado and cheese with a side of fresh cut fries from Snorkels, get in a few runs on Dreamcatcher, and then take another snowshoe hike on your own after the lifts close
+Bonus: After your guided snowshoe tour, you have use of the snowshoes for the rest of the day, so grab a chicken sandwich with caramelize onions, BBQ, avocado and cheese with a side of fresh cut fries from Snorkels, get in a few runs on Dreamcatcher, and then take another snowshoe hike on your own after the lifts close.

-Fat Biking.
 If you are up for a challenge, get a fat bike instead of snowshoes (or just try this on a different day).

-Maybe it was the fact that we’d skied three straight days, that my front tie got a little too low, or (yikes) I am terribly out of shape, but I found fat biking extremely hard.
+Maybe it was the fact that we’d skied three straight days, that my front tire got a little too low, or (yikes) I am terribly out of shape, but I found fat biking extremely hard.

 However, there is something exhilarating about flying down the trails through the trees that was pretty cool – and it has incentivized me to workout a little more now that I’m home.

-Targhee in the Summer.
 As much fun as Grand Targhee is in the winter, I’ve added it to my summer bucket list too.
 I want to come back for the Bluegrass Festival and camp in the meadow with the other festival goers, then try out mountain biking, or another plate of those nachos at The Trap Bar.

 MORE WYOMING SKI RESORTS

-If you are a new or once a year skier, it is worth noting that Jackson Hole’s green runs are at the bottom of the mountain, which means this area can get skied out faster, or be a bit slushier in warmer weather.
+If you are a new or once-a-year skier, it is worth noting that Jackson Hole’s green runs are at the bottom of the mountain, which means this area can get skied out faster, or be a bit slushier in warmer weather.

 Ready to hit the slopes in Jackson Hole, but don’t have the equipment?
 We’ve made snowboarding a lifestyle, but before we owned our equipment, Ski Butlers was our ski (and boarding) rental service of choice.
 These guys deliver to your hotel or condo – and pick up- for only a few dollars more than the jam-packed shops just down the road.
 And the equipment?
 Best in the business!
 Check out Ski Butlers on your next vacation!